 How to Customize Maintenance Mode Notification

-An easier solution to avoid showing the default maintenance mode notification in WordPress is by redirecting visitors to a temporary maintenance page in WordPress.
-You will have to put your site on maintenance mode before you update or do any modifications that could temporarily make your site inaccessible to users.
+An easier solution to avoid showing the default maintenance mode notification is by manually putting your WordPress site on maintenance mode before installing any updates.

 <?php $protocol = $_SERVER["SERVER_PROTOCOL"]; if ( 'HTTP/1.1' != $protocol && 'HTTP/1.0' != $protocol ) $protocol = 'HTTP/1.0'; header( "$protocol 503 Service Unavailable", true, 503 ); header( 'Content-Type: text/html; charset=utf-8' ); ?> <html xmlns="http://www.w3.org/1999/xhtml"> <body> <h1>We are updating the site, please check back in 30 minutes.</h1> </body> </html> <?php die(); ?>

-wp-content directory.
-Now whenever you are updating your site WordPress will show this page during the maintenance mode.
+Now whenever you are updating your website, WordPress will show this page during the maintenance mode.
 You can use CSS to style this page anyway you want.